 Arbejdsglæde “seems to be a brilliant example of how language is directly shaped by culture,” Maptia co-founder Jonny Miller writes for GOOD magazine.
 “What if the reverse was also true and our culture could be influenced by the language we use?”

-Maptia crowdsourced words about workplace happiness from around the world to turn into a “Translating Arbejdsglaede” typography poster.
-More than 200 people contributed and you can see the results here, along with several thoughtful answers from Maptia respondents who love their jobs.
+Maptia crowdsourced words about workplace happiness from around the world to turn into a “Translating Arbejdsglaede” typography poster; more than 200 people contributed.

 One person wrote that arbejdsglæde “reminds me of the French term joie de vivre (cheerful enjoyment of life, exultation of spirit)”:

 “No direct English translation, but the words themselves evoke a tangible warmth that assure you of their meaning. … It is important to recognize the value in learning from not-so-distant-anymore cultures in order to enrich the way we live.
 This open-mindedness, I think, will allow us to taste experiences for which we have no words.”

 Want practical tips on how to build arbejdsglæde in your workplace?